Regular season rules

 - Each group will play 5 machines.

 - Machine choice will work just like during regular league play.
-I.e. each player gets to pick 1 machine.
+I.e. the players take turns to pick 1 machine.
 Game number 5 will be chosen by whoever has the lowest total score at that point.
 If there is a tie, a coin will be flipped to determine who has the choice.
 You can only pick a machine that is open or where the last ball is being played.

-- Whoever has game choice may defer that choice to the next person and instead choose playing order.
+- Whoever has game choice may defer that choice to the next player.